The Rural Times

 Australian sustainable grocery subscription service Farmers Pick today announces its expansion into Queensland.
 The start-up will now deliver its ‘imperfect’ fruit & veg boxes to over 1.5 million households across Queensland from their new premise in Brisbane.
 The expansion means Queenslanders can now get a variety of affordable fresh produce and pantry staples delivered to their doorstep.
 Those living in the state can preorder their first box from today, with the first boxes being delivered on the 25th of August.

 Farmers Pick is based in Morningside, Brisbane, meaning it is able to service South East Queensland from the Gold Coast to Bundaberg.
-Prices for fruit and veg boxes start at $36 for a solo box, which features 6 kg of fresh, perfectly imperfect produce across 16-20 varieties.
+Prices for fruit and veg boxes start at $36 for a solo box, which features 6 kg of fresh, perfectly imperfect produce across 16-20 varieties, making each new order a step towards reducing food waste and saving more.
 Alongside fruit and vegetable boxes, Queenslanders will also be able to access The Farmers Pick Pantry offering which features preserves, alternative milks and preserves like peanut butter.

 Farmer’s Pick co-founder Josh Ball says the expansion is a step towards nationwide expansion, with the startup’s goal of eradicating food waste and increasing sustainable food options for Australian families, remaining front and centre.